 So what makes a great dating profile photo?

-There are several aspects both in terms of photographic technique, as well as posing, style and attitude that form the basis of the best dating profile photo.
-In our experience the best dating profile photos our essentially well lit, formal portraiture in a lifestyle setting.
+There are several aspects both in terms of photographic technique, as well as posing, style, and attitude that form the basis of the best dating profile photo.
+In our experience, the best dating profile photos are essentially well-lit, formal portraiture in a lifestyle setting.
 So what does this mean?
 These are the aspects of a perfect online dating photo:

 - Rule of thirds